 Many have reported success using long-fibered sphagnum moss.
 I have tried it, and it has worked well so far.
 Choose New Zealand sphagnum moss, as it's the best quality.
-I recommend mixing in fine bark or porous rock to keep it from compressing over time.
+I recommend mixing in some fine bark or porous rock to keep it from compressing over time.
 This doesn't need to be more than 20-30% of the mix.

 Transplanting -- Leave your plant in its pot for 2 weeks after receiving it, so it can recover from being shipped.
 Moderate temperatures are best during this time, with bright shade or filtered sunlight, and protection from strong afternoon sun.

 After 2 weeks, you can transplant it to a pot about 5 inches wide (12 cm) and about 7-8 inches tall (18-20 cm) with drainage holes.
 Repot gently to avoid disturbing the roots, which are fragile.
 Keep the bulb exposed, and the roots buried.
 Give it bright, indirect light the first 2-3 weeks, then expose it to direct sun gradually, protecting it from strong afternoon sun for 2-3 months.